 Do not go to the section of the market where they sell a little tub of premade compound butter.
 Not only is it expensive, but usually it has also been oversalted.
 Homemade compound butter is easy to make, less expensive, better for you, and it tastes better.
-Compound butter is one of those simple but flavorful ways to make a mound of pipping hot cornbread just a little more impressive or taking a grilled piece of fish or meat to another level.
-What I love most about compound butters is how creative you can get, from using fresh herbs to dark bourbons.
+Compound butter is one of those simple but flavorful ways to help make a slice of piping hot cornbread just a little more impressive, or by taking a grilled piece of fish or meat to another level.
+What I love most about compound butter is how creative I can get, from using fresh herbs to dark bourbons.
 Go crazy.
 Have fun.
 Be creative and then impress your dining guests.

-The key to a great compound butter is definitely in the butter.
-Don’t waste your time with those “fake no-name butters”; you want to impress, so splurge a little and use a really good unsalted butter.
+The key to a great compound butter is definitely the butter.
+Don’t waste your time with those fake no-name kinds of butter; you want to impress, so splurge a little and use a great high quality unsalted butter.
 If I am making a savory butter, I season with salt, at the very end.
 If it is a sweet butter, I just use a little more flavoring to make it a bit more intense.

-Do you use compound butters?
+Do you use compound butter?
 If so, what is your favorite flavor combination?

 - Blue cheese, with chopped porcini mushrooms, served with grilled steak